AOSParadox/local_aosparadox/Readme.md

 =============

 This rom has been made for the the YU Android-M AOSP Bring-up Challenge.
-It's mean to be pure CAF with the least amount of commits added on top of it.
+However, this ROM isn't using the Google Nexus AOSP (https://android.googlesource.com/) but the Qualcomm AOSP Project (aka.
+CAF Android for MSM) (sources: https://www.codeaurora.org/cgit/quic/la/) on the LA.BR.1.2.6-00410-8x16.0 tag.
+I added the least amount of commits possible to provide an AOSP-like experience.
 The detailled amount of all our commits added can be found here : http://pastebin.com/R7DLGxBA (The majority of those commits are on frameworks/base whereas they aren't a must have I working ROM, I took the decision to add them to improve the ROM stability.)
 Our trees are made by me from scratch but the commit history and misc authorship has been given propertly.